Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 Your healthcare provider will ask about your signs and symptoms and examine you.
 You may need tests to confirm that you have an H pylori infection.
 You may also need any of the following:

 - Endoscopy is used to look for problems in your stomach or duodenum.
-Your healthcare provider will use an endoscope (tube with a light and camera on the end) during the procedure.
-He may take a sample from your duodenum to be tested.
+Your provider will use an endoscope (tube with a light and camera on the end) during the procedure.
+He or she may take a sample from your duodenum to be tested.

 - Blood tests may be used to show an infection.